|LOST HOSPITALS OF LONDON|

 In 1930 it came under the control of the LCC, who built further extensions and, in 1937, renamed it Tooting Bec Hospital, dropping the word 'Mental' from its title.

-It joined the NHS in 1948 under the control of the South West Metropolitan Regional Hospital Board.
+It joined the NHS in 1948 under the control of the Tooting Bec Hospital Management Committee, part of the South West Metropolitan Regional Hospital Board.

-Use of the Hospital began to decline in the 1970s and the site was put up for sale in 1989.
+Use of the Hospital had began to decline in the 1970s and in 1989 the site was put up for sale.

 The Hospital closed in 1995 and services were transferred to St Thomas's Hospital.